What Is Metal Plating and How Does It Work?

-Metal parts are often prone to corrosion, especially when they’re used in an environment that has a lot of moisture.
-By covering these metal parts with more noble metals such as nickel, copper, chromium, and zinc, these parts are able to last longer.
-This is because the covering, also known as metal plating, creates a protective barrier.
+Metal parts are often prone to corrosion, mainly when used in an environment with a lot of moisture.
+However, by covering these metal parts with more noble metals such as nickel and zinc, these parts can last longer.
+The covering, also known as metal plating, creates a protective barrier.

 But how exactly does metal plating create a protective barrier in the first place?
 And how does it keep corrosion and rust at bay?
 Here, we’ll dive into the specifics of metal plating and how it works.

 One of the best ways to think about how metal plating works is to think of the sacrificial anode rod in a water heater.
 Because water heaters are exposed to oxygen and water, they’re more likely to rust over time.
 So to prolong the life of the water heater, manufacturers use an anode rod, a long metal rod made of aluminum or magnesium, in the interior of the tank.
 Over time, the rod attracts the particles in the water, so the rod corrodes instead of the metal in the water heater.
 The particles will begin to impact the water heater when the anode rod has completely rusted through.